 Plan 2045: Connecting North Jersey, adopted in November 2017, is the current version of the NJTPA's federally required LRTP.
+Plan 2050: Transportation, People, Opportunity is now being developed and is schedule to be adopted by the NJTPA Board in late-2021.
 Updated every four years, the LRTP is a blueprint for long-range transportation planning and investment in the region.
 Only projects and needs identified by the LRTP are eligible for federal funding.